n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

 We'll also use other ES6 features as well because, you know, today is our future already.

-This article contents will also probably hurt some people feelings, probably because there's a lot to hate in there. **Please think of this article as an exercise of thought instead of yet a new JavaScript tutorial™.**
+This article contents will also probably hurt some people feelings, probably because there's a lot to hate in there when you come from a pure OOP landscape.
+**Please think of this article as an exercise of thought instead of yet another new JavaScript tutorial™.**

 ### Crawling the DOM using FP